Travelling to Thailand with a baby

 It’s amazing how much attention you get from both men and women when travelling with a baby.

-At several restaurants and cafés, staff even wanted to hold our little one, walk him around, and play with him.
+At several restaurants and cafés, members of staff even offered to hold our baby, take him for a little walk, or keep him entertained while we ate.

 Have a great trip!

-We hope our guide to travelling to Thailand with a baby has given you some inspiration.
+We hope our guide to travelling to Thailand with a baby has given you some inspiration for your own family adventure.

 If you have any questions, feel free to leave them in the comments below.
 We’ll get back to you as quickly as we can.

-And if you have your own tips or advice to share, we’d love to hear them!
+And if you have your own tips or advice for travelling in Thailand with kids, we’d love to hear them!

 Our favourite travel resources: